 Foreign currency transactions are translated to Australian currency at the rates of exchange ruling at the date of the transactions.
 Assets and liabilities denominated in foreign currency are translated at the rates of exchange ruling at the reporting date.
 Unrealised foreign exchange gains or losses, arising on translation of assets and liabilities denominated in foreign currency at reporting date, are recognised as part of the 'Net change in fair value of investments' in the Statement of Profit or Loss and Comprehensive Income.
-Realised gains and losses on amounts denominated in foreign currencies are also brought to account as part of 'Net change in fair value of investments' in the Statement of Profit or Loss and Other Comprehensive Income.
+Realised gains and losses on amounts denominated in foreign currencies are also brought to account as part of 'Net change in fair value of investments' and 'Other expenses' in the Statement of Profit or Loss and Other Comprehensive Income, and as 'Other expenses paid' in the Statement of Cash Flows.

-Standards and interpretations on issue but not yet adopted
+Standards and interpretations on issue not yet adopted

-Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2019 reporting period and have not been early adopted by the scheme.
+Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2019 reporting period and have not been early adopted by the Scheme.